Natalizumab: Legal status

 In April 2006, the Committee for Medicinal Products for Human Use recommended authorizing natalizumab to treat relapsing-remitting MS, and natalizumab was approved for medical use in the European Union in June 2006.

-Health Canada added natalizumab to Schedule F of the Food and Drug Regulations on 3 April 2008, as a prescription drug requiring oversight from a physician.
+Health Canada added natalizumab to Schedule F of the Food and Drug Regulations in April 2008, as a prescription drug requiring oversight from a physician.

 In 2007, the EMA rejected the application to market natalizumab for Crohn's disease due to concerns over its risk/benefit ratio.
 In January 2008, the FDA approved it for the induction of remission and maintenance of remission for moderate to severe Crohn's disease.

+Biosimilars

+In July 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tyruko, intended for the treatment of multiple sclerosis.
+The applicant for this medicinal product is Sandoz GmbH.
+Tyruko was approved for medical use in the European Union in September 2023.

+In August 2023, the FDA approved Tyruko (natalizumab-sztn) and granted approval to Sandoz Inc.